BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 186. ### What happens if you do not use rest parameter as a last argument

      The rest parameter should be the last argument, as its job is to collect all the remaining arguments into an array.
-For example, if you define a function like below it doesn’t make any sense and will throw an error.
+For example, if you define a function like below it doesn't make any sense and will throw an error.

      ```javascript
      function someFunc(a,…b,c){